Main navigation

 SCRIPT Requirement

-Courses designated as Study Abroad by the University of Iowa will fulfill the SCRIPT experiential learning requirement for students in the major; including global internships, virtual programs, short-term faculty-led programs, and summer, semester, or year-long coursework abroad.
+All programs designated as Study Abroad by the University of Iowa will fulfill the SCRIPT experiential learning requirement for students in the major; including global internships, faculty-led programs, and coursework abroad.
 Study abroad courses typically have a prefix of ABRD or INTL.

 Where in the world?